 You can apply and vote either in person before Election Day or by mail.
-Absentee voting will begin on June 27 for the state primary and on September 19 for the state general election.
+Absentee voting will begin on January 17 for the Presidential Nomination Primary, June 26 for the August State Primary, and September 18 for the State General election.
 There will be extended hours for in-person absentee voting at the McLeod County Auditor-Treasurer’s Office and the city office of Hutchinson on the following dates:

 If you are not voting in person, you should submit your application by mail or fax at least four days before the election, to ensure adequate mail transit time.